calipho-sib/nextprot-docs/help/learn-developer-api.md

 Here you can find some simple examples on how to use the javascript library.

-Note that you can use the API directly with any other language.
+Note that you can use the API or the SPARQL endpoint directly with any other language.

 ##REST API
 * [Example 1 - Protein Secondary Structure](http://bl.ocks.org/ddtxra/75545ffaa0c6db260a40)